haiku/buildtools/gcc/gcc/config/avr/avr.md

   "&& 1"
   [(clobber (const_int 0))]
   {
-    /* ; Split away the high part of the address.
-GCC's register allocator ; in not able to allocate segment registers and reload the resulting ; expressions.
-Notice that no address register can hold a PSImode.  */
+    // Split away the high part of the address.
+GCC's register allocator

-    rtx_insn *insn;
+    // is not able to allocate segment registers and reload the resulting
+    // expressions.
+Notice that no address register can hold a PSImode.

     rtx addr = XEXP (operands[1], 0);
     rtx hi8 = gen_reg_rtx (QImode);
     rtx reg_z = gen_rtx_REG (HImode, REG_Z);